BeyondTrust/pbis-open/docs/md/domainjoin-cli.8.md

 DESCRIPTION
 -----------

-**domainjoin-cli** is the BeyondTrust PBIS AD domain join tool. **domainjoin-cli** will join the current machine to an AD domain, and enable the authentication of AD users.
+**domainjoin-cli** is the BeyondTrust AD Bridge domain join tool. **domainjoin-cli** will join the current machine to an AD domain, and enable the authentication of AD users.

 **domainjoin-cli** offers fine-grained control over modifications to system configuration files that are typically required during a join, such as editing `/etc/nsswitch.conf` or the system PAM setup (see JOIN and LEAVE commands).